OlivelloDA/Turkey-Italy-salary-vs-inflation/README.md

 - Predictions of future inflations.

--Analysis of salaries increase and PPP per capita variation.
+- Analysis of salaries increase and PPP per capita variation.